 Department and Faculty

-The Division of Rheumatology is composed of five staff doctors (called "consultants" at Mayo Clinic), one fellow in training and one allied health staff.
+The Division of Rheumatology is composed of five staff doctors (called "consultants" at Mayo Clinic), one fellow in training and one allied health staff member.
 Consultants are involved in clinical practice and research.

-You will be assigned a faculty adviser who can provide comprehensive educational advice and personal support.
-Your adviser will also serve as a contact point, introducing you and your family to Jacksonville and to the Mayo Clinic system.
+You are assigned a faculty adviser who can provide comprehensive educational advice and personal support.
+Your adviser also serves as a contact point, introducing you and your family to Jacksonville and the Mayo Clinic system.

 Many prominent professors visit Mayo Clinic each year.
 They present their work during lectures and participate in hospital rounds.
 You are encouraged to take full advantage of these opportunities.